PCabeza/optimization-algorithms-comparison/README.md

 it was possible.
 We used this information to prepare the tests and the report.

-The results from the tests are in [result_data][result_data].
-There we hold the raw results output by the tests and the their graphs.
-The name contains some of the parameters used in the algorithm.
-For the graphs there is a *.R* file that includes the *plot.R* command used to plot it, since it is very dependent of the specific test and function.
+The results from the tests are stored inn [result_data][result_data].
+There we hold the raw results outputted by the tests and the their graphs.
+The name of the data files contains some of the parameters used in the algorithm in order to trace the tests.
+For the graphs, there is a *.R* file that includes the [plot.R][plotR] command used to plot it, since it is very dependent of the specific test and function.

 Lastly, we have the *LaTeX* used to generate the [report][pdf_file], with a makefile to generate it, in the folder [report_latex][report_latex].